 Jerry Han, CMO of PrizeRebel, defines the sales process as: “taking a lead through your sales funnel to become a paying customer.
 The sales process involves five key steps: prospecting, lead generation, qualification, closing, and follow-up.”

 Prospecting is the first step in the sales process and involves finding potential customers or clients interested in your product or service.
 You can do this through various methods, such as online research, networking, or cold-calling.

-Lead generation is the process of converting these prospects into leads, which are potential customers that have expressed interest in your product or service.
+Lead generation is converting these prospects into leads, which are potential customers who have expressed interest in your product or service.
 You can do this through various means, such as online forms, landing pages, or face-to-face interactions.